Camp Lejeune Bladder Cancer Lawsuit

 Camp Lejeune Veterans Had Their VA Claims Denied

-VA claims were often evaluated by individuals who were not specialists in the diseases associated with the conditions caused by the spill.
+VA claims were often evaluated by individuals who were not specialists in the diseases associated with the conditions caused by the contamination.
 Their lack of expertise resulted in a blind spot when it came to determining how serious the situation was.
 It is still debated whether or not this was done intentionally by the government to save money in providing healthcare or being liable for damages.

-Common Cancers and Diseases Associated With Camp Lejeune
+Bladder Cancer and Other Common Cancers and Diseases Associated With Camp Lejeune

 - Bladder cancer